 This revolution could cost traditional retail banks, who are failing to redefine their organisation culture, their most innovative, tech-savvy talent.

-As our whitepaper“Employee Engagement: The Millenial Wave” puts it, today’s employees are working for “purpose, not pay check”.
+As our whitepaper, “Employee Engagement: The Millennial Wave” puts it, today’s employees are working for “purpose, not pay check”.
 To win the war on talent, banks must start “offering the progressive and innovative environments that top candidates [and existing employees] expect”.

 Ditching the brick and mortar bank

 Digital-only banks, like Monzo and Starling, are structured around providing exemplary customer service through digital augmentation.
 These innovative services are right on trend with the growing demand for highly personalised, mobile financial services.

 Not only do these banks share a knack for digital automation, they also all have a similar strategy – and it’s all about their people.

 An organisational strategy shared by many of these small, new-wave banks is that having a diverse workplace spurs innovation and agile thinking.
 This helps them provide increasingly personalised banking services to their growing customer bases.